description/proof of that left-invariant vectors field over Lie group is \(C^\infty\)

 Starting Context

-- The reader knows a definition of Lie group.
+- The reader knows a definition of left-invariant vectors field over Lie group.

-- The reader knows a definition of \(C^\infty\) vectors field.
+- The reader knows a definition of \(C^\infty\) vectors field over \(C^\infty\) manifold with boundary.

-- The reader admits the proposition that any vectors field is \(C^\infty\) if and only if the operation result function on any \(C^\infty\) function is \(C^\infty\).
+- The reader admits the proposition that any vectors field is \(C^\infty\) if and only if its operation result on any \(C^\infty\) function is \(C^\infty\).

 Target Context

-- The reader will have a description and a proof of the proposition that any left-invariant vectors field on any Lie group is \(C^\infty\).
+- The reader will have a description and a proof of the proposition that any left-invariant vectors field over any Lie group is \(C^\infty\).

 Orientation